25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 - They're important to know about if:
 - You want to reuse your templates across the company
 - Some inputs can not be determined ahead of time
-- Parameters are extremely powerful, controlled, and can prevent errors from happening in your templates thanks to types.
+- Parameters are extremely powerful, controlled, and can prevent errors from happening in your templates thanks to types

 ## When should you use a parameter?

 - Ask yourself this:
   - Is this CloudFormation resource configuration likely to change in the future?
-  - If so, make it a parameter.
+  - If so, make it a parameter
 - You won't have to re-upload a template to change its content J

 ### Parameters Settings